Brandeis Judges: Fencing

 Tim Morehouse ('00) won a silver medal at the 2008 Olympics in Men's team saber in Beijing, China.
 Brandeis consistently sends several fencers to the NCAA National Championships.
 Brandeis hosted the NCAA Fencing Championships in 1999, 2004, and 2016.

+In 2024, saber athlete Maggie Shealy M'25 became "the first woman in school history to win a National Championship in a Division I field, the school’s first individual champion in any sport since 2019, the highest placing fencer in school history, and the second woman in NCAA history to win a fencing championship for a Division III school."